bmorwood/generator-chaos/README.md

 Chaos is a boilerplate used to generate HTML5 interactive standalone web applications.

 Chaos is based on the 'carngorhm' design pattern used to create flash / flex style web applications.
-If you are former Flex / Flash developer or you are looking for portable web application, you are in the right place.
+If in another life you were a Flex / Flash developer or you are looking for portable web application, you are in the right place.

 http://en.wikipedia.org/wiki/Cairngorm_%28Flex_framework%29

 ### Included right out of the box.